apache/airflow/docs/apache-airflow/howto/operator/python.rst

 ShortCircuitOperator
 ====================

-Use the :class:`~airflow.providers.standard.core.operators.python.ShortCircuitOperator` to control whether a pipeline continues if a condition is satisfied or a truthy value is obtained.
+Use the :class:`~airflow.providers.standard.operators.python.ShortCircuitOperator` to control whether a pipeline continues if a condition is satisfied or a truthy value is obtained.

 The evaluation of this condition and truthy value is done via the output of a callable.
 If the